KevinVG207/MKWii-BRSTMGen/README.md

 - For convenience, you could create a shortcut to the script to somewhere else on your computer, like the desktop.

 ## Adjusting script parameters
 Towards the top of the script BRSTMGen.py, there are a few parameters you can adjust.
 The parameters are described below.
+(You can edit the script in any text editor, like Notepad.)
 - FAST_PITCH_SEMITONES_UP (Default: 2)
   - The number of semitones to pitch up the final lap BRSTM.
 - FAST_SPEED_MULTI (Default: 1.1)